dotlas/golden-plate-map/README.md

 ## Goals

-The goal of this project is to create a web application that allows users to explore the best restaurants in California.
+Your primary goal is to create a web application that allows users to explore restaurants in California.

 ### Home Page (`/`)